redneckz/microfront-core/README.md

 ## Step #3 Configure Module Federation Plugin

-In order to share micro frontends across containers Webpack Module Federation Plugin should be configured.
+To share micro frontends across containers, Webpack Module Federation Plugin should be configured.

 More info here https://webpack.js.org/concepts/module-federation/

 ### Host Container

 Host container is a kind of orchestrator.
-It loads remote modules by means of Module Federation and places every module into a dedicated slot of layout.
+It loads remote modules by means of Module Federation and places every module into a dedicated slot of the layout.

 ```js
 const webpack = require('webpack');